top of page

 1 - No one knows what the law is, as it is too vast, and therefore no one can follow it.

-The prime minister does not know the law, the police do not know the law, judges, barristers and solicitors do not know the law, and the general public does not know the law.
-The reason for this is very simple, the amount of law we have in this country is vast, it runs into many thousands of pages, possibly millions.
-It is way beyond what any single human could ever remember, and in general the great majority of people in the world do not know any law at all, because few ever study it, and even less remember any of it.
-The only way you can know the law, and therefore follow it, is if you can remember the law, this means being able to remember and recall statutes, the laws passed in parliament.
+To emphasise this point it is a simple fact that the prime minister does not know the law, the police do not know the law, judges, barristers, and solicitors do not know the law, and the general public does not know the law.
+The reason for this is very simple, the amount of law we have in Britain is vast, it runs into many thousands of pages, possibly hundreds of thousands.
+To put this in some perspective there is more than 27,000 acts in Britain listed on legislation.gov.uk, going back to the year 1267 or possibly earlier.
+If each of these is only 4 pages long, that is over 100,000 pages of law!
+Although some of these acts have been repealed, this is obviously way beyond what any single human could ever remember.
+In general the great majority of people in Britain and the world do not know any law (statutes) at all, because few ever study it, and even less remember any of it.
+Many people have basic ideas about the law such as it is wrong to steal, or drink and drive, but the only way you can properly and usefully know the law, and therefore follow it, is if you can remember the law, this means being able to remember and recall statutes, the laws passed in parliament.
 Expert barristers, or solicitors, might actually be able to recall tiny portions of specific laws, but other than this, very few properly know any law at all.

-We cannot exaggerate how vast and profound this problem is in our legal system, no one knows the law, and therefore no one can follow an unknown set of rules; everyone of us is predominantly legally blind, every day, in everything we do.
+We cannot exaggerate how vast and profound this problem is in our legal system, no one knows the law, and therefore no one can follow an unknown set of rules; everyone of us is predominantly legally blind, every day, in most of what we do.

-2 - The law is far to complex; it is too difficult to understand.
+2 - The law is far to complex; it is too difficult to understand, and therefore creates confusion and conflict.

-Even when the law is immediately available to us, say online on our computer screen, it is still nearly impossible to understand the law.
-Statues, or laws, are far too complex; if you are in any doubt about this think of any situation in life where you might need legal guidance, then go on www.legislation.gov.uk (where you will find nearly all UK law) and try to find the piece of law that answers your question.
+All of the law is immediately available to us, online on our computer screen, however even though this vast body of law is so accessible, it is still nearly impossible to understand it.
+Statues, or laws, are far too complex; if you are in any doubt about this think of any situation in life where you might need legal guidance, then go on www.legislation.gov.uk (where you will find nearly all British law) and try to find the relevant statutes and the sections of law that answers your question.
 You will find this pretty much impossibly unless you are an expert barrister in the area of law that relates to your question.
 The length, complexity, and language used in the writing of laws is totally beyond anyone who is not trained in law.

 So we cannot understand and follow the law, even when it is right Infront of us in black and white!

-3 - There are no basic & simple moral laws.
+3 - There are no basic & simple moral laws, to ensure sociable responsible behaviour.

 There are no laws that simply state: we should respect all people, treat all people equally, be kind to people, be responsible, be accountable, speak the truth, be polite, etc, these laws simply do not exist in Britain (or anywhere else?).